gerner/stellarpunk/designs/trading_integration.md

 to trade and `ProductionAgendum` to manage price and budget setting for stations.

+## Trading

+A complexity arises since the trade is not instantaneous.
+There's travel time and transfer time and during that period prices, cargo space/availability, budget can all change.
+The trade should continue if still viable, but it's possible we need to cancel the transaction, while honoring whatever part did happen.

+Stations and traders operate asymmetrically in the trade.
+The station sets the price for the good, traders can take it or leave it.

+Where do prices/budgets live?
+How do we find out if both parties still want to participate?

+When a trade is initiated, the trader sets an amount and a floor/ceiling price.
+As the trade is conducted the station might alter the price and amount desired/available.
+The trade will continue up to the amount as long as the price (as set by the station) is compatible with the floor/ceiling.

 # Plan

 - [x] character framework: balance, ownership, decision making hooks